Québec-Montréal

 Québec-Montréal is a 2002 Canadian comedy film, directed by Ricardo Trogi.
+The film was adapted for the stage by Pierre-François Legendre in 2025.

 Plot

 Nine young adults, all on the cusp of turning 30 and dealing with complex questions about life and love, whose lives intersect on four separate road trips from Quebec City to Montreal along Quebec Autoroute 20, with one memorable scene of Pierre-François conversing with an animated moose of a road sign about the bigger schemes of life.